 From day one the goal of our series has been to present Canadian history in an interesting and accessible manner.
 We work to excite and inspire Canadians to learn more about our unique and complex past.
 Each episode uses a specific event or date from Canada's past to launch a larger discussion on an issue, individual, or moment in Canadian history.
 To date we have produced over 220 individual episodes and have spoken with over 200 Canadian historians, journalists, authors, and "everyday" historians.
 We have collaborated with contributors from all corners of Canada and are regularly contacted by listeners and supporters worldwide.

 Marc began volunteering at CJSW 90.9FM shortly after receiving a Bachelor of Arts from the University of Alberta, where he majored in Political Science and History.
 He was employed at CJSW from 2011-2014 as the station’s News Director where he helped the station's volunteers produce their own podcasts that focused on food, urban design, student news, sustainability and aboriginal issues.
-He is currently enrolled in the University of Calgary's Werklund School of Education where he is completing a Bachelor of Education.
+Marc is currently a primary teacher in Calgary.

 Joe has been a volunteer with CJSW 90.9 FM radio in Calgary for over 10 years.
 He complemented his radio experience with a Bachelor of Arts from the University of Calgary.
 Focusing his studies on Canadian history and political science, Joe completed his undergraduate degree at the University of Alberta with a major in history and a minor in political science.
 Not yet content to put down the books, Joe completed a post-graduate journalism program at Mount Royal University.
-He worked at CJSW from 2009-2014 as News Director then Program Director and now is attending the Werklund School of Eduction at the University of Calgary where he is completing a Bachelor of Education.
+He worked at CJSW from 2009-2014 as News Director then Program Director.
+Joe is currently a primary teacher in Calgary.

 Audio Takes a Moment To Begin